brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 It turns out that the RP2040 flashing process can be carried out over the SWD debug port because of three key enabling features:
-* You can read/write arbitrary locations in core memory via the SWD port.
+* You can read/write arbitrary locations in the RP2040 (ARM) address space via the SWD port.
 * You can command the processor execute arbitrary functions via the SWD port.
 * The low-level driver firmware required to erase/write the flash memory on an RP2040-based board is available in the factory ROM inside of the RP2040 chip.